Azmisov/sphinxcontrib-kissapi/README.rst

       The callback can return a string or list of reST nodes that should be stored as ``out_name`` inside the ``RenderManager`` if you wish.
 These can later be injected into your pre-existing reST documents.
 However, this is not required.

-      How you render the package is entirely up to you; so you  A default renderer that I have written for one of my projects is available at ``sphinxcontrib.kissapi.def_render.pkg_template``, and I'm pleased with the docs it generates.
+      How you render the package is entirely up to you.
+A default renderer that I have written for one of my projects is available at ``sphinxcontrib.kissapi.def_render.pkg_template``, and I'm pleased with the docs it generates.
 Feel free to use or modify it for your own project. introspect : dict